Chicago park and boulevard system

 The historic Chicago park and boulevard system is a ring of parks connected by wide, planted-median boulevards that winds through the north, west, and south sides of the City of Chicago.
-The neighborhoods along this historic stretch include, Logan Square, Humboldt Park, Englewood, Back of the Yards, Lawndale, and Bronzeville.
-It reaches as far west as Garfield Park and turns south east to Douglas Park.
+Neighborhoods along this historic stretch include Logan Square, Humboldt Park, Garfield Park, Lawndale, Little Village, McKinley Park, Brighton Park, Gage Park, Englewood, Back of the Yards, and Bronzeville.
+Constructed from the 1870s through 1942, it reaches as far west as Garfield Park and turns south east to Douglass Park.
 In the south, it reaches Washington Park and Jackson Park, including the Midway Plaisance, used for the 1893 World's Fair.

-Constructed from the 1870s through 1942, in 2018 approximately 26 miles of the system was listed on the National Register of Historic Places.
-Nominated to the register as both nationally and locally significant, its national significance includes being, "the first comprehensive system of greenways for a major city in the United States."
+In 2018, about 26 miles of the system was listed on the National Register of Historic Places as "the first comprehensive system of greenways for a major city in the United States."